vega/vega/README.md

 This repository includes a [Docker](https://www.docker.com/) setup with [Docker Compose](https://docs.docker.com/compose/).
 This setup ensures that all developers can use the same development environment.

 To use this setup, install Docker and Docker Compose.
-Now, build the Docker container with `docker-compose build`.
+Then, build the Docker container with `docker-compose build`.
 Now, you can start the Docker container in the background with `docker-compose up -d`.
-The Docker container keep running until you run `docker-compose down`.
+The Docker container keeps running until you run `docker-compose down`.

 As long as the container is running, you can execute commands.
-For example, to install the node dependencies, run `docker-compose exec vega yarn`.
+For example, to install the Node dependencies, run `docker-compose exec vega yarn`.
 To execute the tests, run `docker-compose exec vega yarn test`.
 To enter the container, run `docker-compose exec vega bash`.

 Alternatively, you can install the [Visual Studio Code Remote Development Extension](https://aka.ms/vscode-remote/download/extension).
-As soon as you open this directory, the extension will prompt you to open Vega in the container.
-The extension takes care of running the steps above.
+As soon as you open this directory, the extension will prompt you to open the code in the container.
+The extension takes care of running the steps above to start and stop the container.

 ## Contributions, Development, and Support